 Students attending college/university in Nevada can earn the Millennium Scholarship for completing the core curriculum and earning a combined reading, writing, and math score of 1070 or higher.
-For more information, please see the Nevada Scholarships section of this guide.
+For more information, please see the Nevada Scholarships section of this guide (See page 28).